 Thanks to a wide variety of ETFs available for investment, options investors may be able to take advantage of market outlooks in ways that were previously difficult to do using options.
 There are ETF options covering themes like market cap, sectors, global markets, commodities, interest rates, and volatility, affording investors a multitude of ways to utilize ETF options.

 There are several ways you can find ETFs that offer options.
 As previously noted, you can go to the options chain to search for a specific ETF option.
 If you would like to explore options trading ideas, you can go to Fidelity.com, click the Research tab, and select Options.
 On the options research page, select Trading Ideas.
 Here, you can use tools such as Strategy Ideas and the Report Finder to search for option-specific strategies based on an ETF or a strategy.
 The list of trading strategies and ETF ideas is generated by LiveVol and S&P Capital IQ, independent options research providers.

 Once you are on the options pages, there is a wealth of information and strategies to explore.
 You can also see which ETFs are most active each day by visiting the Options Industry Council’s (OIC) website, then click on the ETF tab.
 The most active ETFs typically offer relatively strong liquidity, compared with infrequently traded ETF options, which can help reduce total costs.
 Also, ETFs or stocks with stronger liquidity may offer more options contracts, which may allow you to find the best contract for your strategy.

-For instance, on May 3, 2016: the most active ETF options, according to the OIC website, were:
+For instance, as of October 31st, the most active ETF/ETP options according to OCC were: